cncf/ambassadors/meetups/Meetup Reimbursement Policy.md

 - Copies of applicable receipts
 - URL to Meetup event info page, showing CNCF, Kubernetes, and/or Prometheus (and/or other CNCF-hosted [project](https://www.cncf.io/projects/)) on the Agenda

-Any questions, please contact @atarfish9 on [CNCF Slack](https://cloud-native.slack.com/messages/ambassadors/).
+Any questions, please contact @twaggoner on [CNCF Slack](https://cloud-native.slack.com/messages/ambassadors/).